 Transportation impact study.

-A transportation impact study shall be submitted with an application for a conditional use when the proposed use meets the applicability criteria set forth in § 500-3305C of this chapter.
+A transportation impact study shall be submitted with an application for a conditional use when the proposed use meets the applicability criteria set forth in

-(1) The transportation impact study shall be conducted and prepared in accordance with the requirements of § 500-3305C of this chapter.
+(1) The transportation impact study shall be conducted and prepared in accordance with the requirements of

 (2) The Board of Supervisors shall review the impact study to analyze its adequacy in solving any traffic problems that will occur due to the proposed use.
 The Board of Supervisors shall consider the impact study and the analysis of the impact study before the application is allowed or denied.
 In acting on the application, the Board of Supervisors may, if adverse impacts or major problems are identified: